kbsecret/kbsecret/README.md

 ### Shell Completion

-KBSecret provides shell completion functions for bash and zsh.
+KBSecret provides shell completion functions for bash, zsh, and fish.

 To generate the completions for Bash: